Reefwing-Software/Reefwing-AHRS/README.md

 #### 2.1 Gyroscope and Accelerometer

 The LSM9DS1 includes a self test function that is not particularly well documented.
 To start the Gyro self-test, control register 10, bit ST_G needs to be set to 1.
-Similarly for the accelerometer, control register 10, bit ST_XL is set.
+For the accelerometer, control register 10, bit ST_XL is set.
 The Nexgen AHRS library looks after this in the `selfTest` method.
 It calculates the average of the IMU at-rest readings and then loads these resulting offsets into the accelerometer and gyroscope bias registers.

 An accelerometer in a steady state on a horizontal surface should measure 0 g on both the X-axis and Y-axis, whereas the Z-axis should measure 1 g.
 Ideally, the output is in the middle of the dynamic range of the sensor.
 A deviation from the ideal value is called a zero-g offset.
 Similarly, the gyro zero-rate level describes the actual output signal if there is no angular rate present and zero-gauss level offset describes the deviation of an actual output signal from the ideal output if no magnetic field is present.